Board of Directors

 Christopher Hunter.
-Christopher is a partner at Norton Rose Fulbright in Toronto.
+Christopher is a partner at Blake, Cassels & Graydon, LLP in Toronto.
 During the early days of the dot com boom he was drawn into legal practice from a career in engineering.
 His practice focuses exclusively on all aspects of intellectual property commercialization and prosecution.
-Prior to joining Norton Rose Canada, Mr. Hunter was a partner at another major law firm in Toronto.
+Mr. Hunter was also a partner Norton Rose Canada and another major law firm in Toronto.
 Before becoming a lawyer, he was a management consultant with Andersen Consulting (now Accenture).
 Chris completed graduate studies in engineering prior to entering law school, and has maintained a keen interest in math and applied math.
 Prior to parenthood he was an active volunteer for a number of charitable programs, including the Out of the Cold shelter program for the homeless.

 Linda MacKay.
 Linda has leadership of the newly created Business Transformation & Enablement Team for TD's Canadian Personal Banking.
 Prior to this role, Linda had the leadership of the Greater Toronto Region which included 257 branches and 5,650 TD Teammates.
 She's had senior roles in Product, Business Banking and other head office functions including Vice President & Special Assistant to the CEO.
 Linda's passionate about Financial Education, Woodgreen’s Homeward Bound Program, Canadian Women’s Foundation & United Way.
 Linda completed her undergraduate degree at University of Toronto and completed her MBA at the Joseph L Rotman School of Business.